 Copyright news - features news briefs and commentary on copyright issues

 Copyright and the Digital Economy You are invited to provide a submission or comment on this Issues Paper The Australian Law Reform Commission (ALRC) has released an Issues Paper for the Copyright Inquiry, titled ‘Copyright and the Digital Economy’.
 The inquiry focuses on whether the current copyright exceptions and statutory licences are adequate to foster innovation and online participation in the digital economy.
 The ALRC, through the Issues Paper, seeks comment on a wide range of issues, including: time-shifting exceptions and private online use of copyright material; technical activities such as caching, back-up, data mining and cloud computing; fair use; transformative uses for copyright; the current statutory licensing schemes for educational institutions; and the special exceptions for libraries and archives.
 The Australian Digital Alliance (ADA) the Australian Libraries Copyright Committee (ALCC) and Universities Australia (UA) will be making comprehensive submissions in response to the Issues Paper, reflecting the concerns of library and university members.
-If you have questions, or suggestions which University of Sydney can consider as part of the review process, please direct these to email: The closing date for submissions was 16 November 2012, however due to the number of requests for extensions ALRC is leaving the online submission form open until 30 November 2012.
-The ALRC is expected to release its report by the end of November 2013.
+If you have questions, or suggestions which University of Sydney can consider as part of the review process, please direct these to email: The ALRC released an Issues Paper on 20 August 2012 and a Discussion Paper on 5 June 2013.
+Submissions in response to the Discussion Paper closed on 31 July 2013.

 Copyright - general information